College & Career Planning

 - veterans and retirees

-Hempfield School District is implementing a K-12 college and career planning software called Xello.
+Hempfield School District has implemented a K-12 college and career planning software called Xello.
 Xello is an engaging program that helps students build individualized career plans for their future, coupled with knowledge of the skills required for various careers.
-We are excited to fully implement this program to promote deeper student and family engagement in ongoing career readiness and post-secondary exploration!

-- Xello has capabilities for college and career research, assessments to determine students’ strengths and weaknesses, requests for letter of recommendations, and transcripts for current students.
+- Xello has capabilities for college and career research, assessments to determine students’ strengths and weaknesses, requests for letters of recommendation, and transcripts for current students.

 - Xello works with 90% of the colleges and universities in the country.
 Any out-of-network colleges can be interacted with using another source like Common App.

-- School Counselors will give students step-by-step instructions on how to request a letter of recommendation for both in-network and out-of-network colleges.
+- School Counselors will give students step-by-step instructions on how to request a letter of recommendation for both in-network and out-of-network colleges and how to manage scholarship opportunities.

 - Because this is a complete K-12 program, the goal is for students to explore and build an “Academic and Career Readiness” plan by Grade 8.
 Throughout high school, students will implement their “Academic and Career Readiness” plan to help narrow their post-secondary options and be ready for the world of work.